Ezri Konsa: Senior

+On 22 May 2026, Konsa was selected in England's 26-man squad for the 2026 FIFA World Cup.
+On 17 June, Konsa made his World Cup debut, starting alongside John Stones in central defence in England's opening match against Croatia.
+He went on to partner Marc Guéhi against Ghana and Panama in the second and third group fixtures, keeping back-to-back clean sheets.
+On 6 July, he started at centre back in England's 3–2 win over Mexico at the Estadio Azteca, before moving to right back after Jarell Quansah's 54th-minute red card.
+He continued at right back in the 2–1 quarter-final win over Norway on 12 July.
+On 18 July, Konsa also played during the third-place match against France, scoring England's second goal in their 6–4 victory.

 Style of play

 A right-footed centre-back who can also be deployed as a right-back, Konsa is considered a quick defender who frequently carries the ball up the field and gets blocks in on shots.
 He is noted to have a high clean tackle percentage rate compared to other defenders, rarely going in for last-chance tackles, and in April 2024 he had a 91 percent tackle rate, the highest of any defender in the big five leagues.
 He is also noted as a player who frequently wins duels, both aerially and on the ground.